NathanPB/plasma5-genial/README.md

 Plasmoid for KDE Plasma 5 that fetches data from [Genius](https://genius.com) about whatever you are listening on Spotify.

+# WARNING

+This applet is causing the desktop to crash in Plasma 5.18.5, KDE Frameworks 5.70.0, Qt 5.15.
+Not sure what of those components are causign the crash yet, but I'll be after that.

+If you have this in your desktop you probably will see a black screen after login, to fix the crash manually edit the file ``~/.config/plasma-org.kde.plasma.desktop-appletsrc`` and manyally remove the Plasma Genial entry or just delete the file (If deleted most of your desktop configurations will be gone).
+After the changes just re-login.

 # Demo

 <img src="demo.gif">